 The Shasta Pacific CEO

-started modeling in 1952 with Hornby Dublo 3 rail trains and has had an interest in Southern Pacific
+progressed to Hornby Dublo 3 rail trains and has had an interest in

 since 1957 when he purchased his first HO rolling stock – SP